ETHZ-INS/DLCAnalyzer/README.md

 ## 5                1533.503
 ```

-Additionally, we can create a PDF with all the label plots using the following command. by default it will be placed in your working directory
+Additionally, we can create a PDF with all the label plots using the following command.
+By default it will be placed in the working directory

 ```r